tthcodes/Mastermind/README.md

 ## Features, MVP, and Stretch Features 🏁

-## Lessons Learned, Journey, and Roadblocks 📆
+## Journey, Roadblocks, and Lessons Learned 📆